Aiven-Labs/the-5-types-of-database/slides.typ

 ]

 #slide[
-  == Shapes, kinds...

-  I think of databases as separated by their *shape*

-  ...the way they hold their data

-  And that gives me 5 shapes to talk about
-]

-#slide[
-  == The five kinds of database I'll look at
+  == I think there are 5 database shapes

   - Relational
   - Columnar